 Large boxes with holes

 Building a nest box

 Before you start building your nest box study the below nest box illustrations, dimensions and advice on the materials to use and the hole sizes.
 Make sure that you put your box up as soon as it has been built – the longer it’s up, the more chance it has of attracting visitors

-For more information on the designs or other types of boxes purchase the BTO nest box guide book.
+For more information on the designs or other types of boxes purchase the Nestboxes: Your Complete Guide book.